silabs-EricS/BLE-Auto-PA-Switch/BLE-Auto-PA-mode.md

 | 190       | 190            | 100            | -6             | 190              |
 | 200       | 200            | 100            | -6             | 200              |

 For a full verification, you will also need to check the actual TX power levels with a spectrum analyzer.
-In this case the following API is recommended to be used: [sl_bt_test_dtm_tx_v4()](https://docs.silabs.com/bluetooth/latest/group-sl-bt-test#ga9cbb848ae0ff9dd24ba1ca5bb9c547a4).
+In this case the following API is recommended to be used: [sl_bt_test_dtm_tx_cw()](https://docs.silabs.com/bluetooth/latest/a00092#gadf47a095a35889c5fe86d59fddf86970).
 This API lets you transmit packets continuously on a single channel with a given Tx power.
-While unmodulated carrier would be the ideal signal to be measured, the API does not allow to set unmodulated carrier with TX Power > 12.7 dBm, hence packet type sl_bt_test_pkt_11111111 is recommended to be used.
+The unmodulated carrier would be the ideal signal to be measured.

 Note, that when you measure the output TX power, the matching network also plays a big role!
 For a guidance on the matching network design please read [AN930.2](https://www.silabs.com/documents/public/application-notes/an930.2-efr32-series-2.pdf).